 10 PRINCIPLES OF FAIR TRADE

 WFTO prescribes 10 Principles that Fair Trade Organisations must follow in their day-to-day work and carries out monitoring to ensure these principles are upheld.
-(The principles are also available in English, Spanish, Chinese, Japanese, Romanian, Slovenian and Hindi.)
+(The principles are also available in English, Spanish, Chinese, Japanese, Romanian, Slovenian, Hindi and Bulgarian)

 Principle One: Creating Opportunities for Economically Disadvantaged Producers